WindJammer6/8.-Star-Wars-Data-Analysis-Python/README.md

 <br>

 For this Star Wars Data Analysis Project, we will answer in the guided aspect: **'Which is ranked the best Star Wars movie?'** and **'Which is the most viewed Star Wars movie?'**.
-For the non-guided aspect, we will answer **'Do fans of Star Trek have a different ranking of the Star Wars movies compared to those that are not fans of Star Trek.'**
+For the non-guided aspect, we will answer **'Do fans of Star Trek have a different ranking of the Star Wars movies compared to those that are not fans of Star Trek?'**

 <br>